rtthomas/ReactContactLite/README.md

 3. On the [AWS Route53 Service page](https://console.aws.amazon.com/route53/home#DomainListing:), register a domain for the application.
 4. On the [SES Service page](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#home:) veryify the domain as described [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-getting-started-verify.html)
 5. Still on the SES Service page, set up an *S3 action receipt rule* as described [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-s3.html).
 This step includes creation of the S3 bucket to hold the incoming emails.
 Record your specified *Object Key Prefix*, and the *SNS Topic ARN*

-### Application
 6. On the AWS EC2 Service page, create an EC2 instance.
 It must be created in one of the regions which allows incoming smtp email, such as [us-east-1 (Oregon)](us-east-1) A T2 Micro instance should suffice.

+#### Application
-7. Log into the instance and install NodeJS, as described [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html).
+7. Log into the EC2 instance and install NodeJS, as described [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html).
 8. Clone this repository.
 In the ReactContactLitefolder, execute `npm run build`, proceed to the *client* folder and execute the same command, and finally execute `npm run build`.
+9. Create the Linux env variables described below in the Configuration Data section
+10. Start the application

+#### AWS Services, Part II

+11. On the SES Service page,
 #### Configuration Data

 Item | Location | Description | Applied In